 Although anyone can develop kidney disease, there are a few things that can increase your risk:

 There are several easy ways to reduce the risk of developing kidney disease.
-Some small changes in behaviour and lifestyle can have enormous health benefits.
+Some small changes in behaviour and lifestyle (including taking more exercise) can have enormous health benefits.